Translate thank you to Chinese

 Let’s start by confirming what you mean by “Chinese”

 Chinese is the word we use to refer to about 50 languages.
 These languages include Cantonese, Mandarin, Wu and others.
 Usually in English when we say “Chinese” we probably mean Mandarin, but, certainly for the UK Chinese community, Chinese can also mean Cantonese.

 Broadly, Mandarin is for mainland China, Cantonese for Hong Kong.
+See my video where I discuss the topic of Chinese dialects in far more detail.
 In this article I will discuss the translation of thank you into Mandarin.
 If you are going to Hong Kong I suggest googling how to translate thank you into Cantonese.

 Three common ways to translate thank you to Chinese